-Six Reasons to Study Agriculture & Forestry
+Six reasons to study Agriculture & Forestry

 1. Help the world’s population

 The Agriculture & Forestry industry and its success is vital for the well-being of the people of the world – specifically those in poverty-stricken areas.
 If your dream is to help alleviate world hunger, then a degree in this sector is a great start.
-It is also an excellent platform to help create work opportunities for the rural poor in less economically developed countries.
+It's also an excellent platform to help create work opportunities for the rural poor in less economically developed countries.

 2. Help the environment